Debraheem/Massive_star_binaries/index.md

 / ! end of binary_controls namelist
 ```

 and will allow us to set the binary parameters, e.g., the initial mass of the stars and their orbital period.
-The full list of available parameter for `&binary_job` can be found in the directory
+The full list of available parameters for `&binary_job` can be found in the directory

 ```
 $MESA_DIR/binary/defaults/binary_job.defaults